IntersectMBO/plutus/plutus-tutorial/doctest/Tutorial/01-plutus-tx.md

 ## The Plutus Tx Prelude and Plutus Tx Builtins

-The `Language.PlutusTx.Prelude` module contains TH versions of a number of useful standard Haskell functions.
+The `Language.PlutusTx.Prelude` module contains versions of a number of useful standard Haskell functions.
+This is necessary mostly so that they can be marked `INLINABLE` (see above).

-PlutusTx has some builtin types and functions available for working with primitive data (integers and bytestrings), as well as a few special functions.
-These builtins are also exported as TH functions from the Plutus Tx prelude.
+Plutus Tx has some builtin types and functions available for working with primitive data (integers and bytestrings), as well as a few special functions.
+These builtins are also exported from the Plutus Tx prelude.

 The `error` builtin deserves a special mention. `error` causes the transaction to abort when it is evaluated, which is the way that validation failure is signaled.